 Q: How was working with Derek Bailey?
 Why was he particularly crucial for your musical life?

 A: Working with Derek was the closest I ever got to feeling part of a musical tradition.
-By that I mean the nuts and bolts of living a musical life that is far greater than your time.
+By that, I mean the nuts and bolts of living a musical life that is far greater than your time.
 True folk music.
 Derek represented both a connection to the past and a window to the future.
 He was a nomadic troubadour.
-He touch us with his magic and we were never the same again.
+He touched us with his magic and we were never the same again.
 So yes, he was absolutely crucial.
 Working with him and receiving his blessing, so to speak, gave me so much confidence.
 The type of confidence that really enables you to become the individual you’re destined to be.
-He was gracious and during the years I was in his orbit, until he moved to Barcelona, he always treated you as an equal.
+He was gracious and during the years I was in his orbit until he moved to Barcelona, he always treated you as an equal.
 Quite something, considering he had fifty more years playing experience than I. You certainly felt lifted in his presence.

-Q: Talking about the different instrumentations that you used through the years, I’m quite curious about the so called “amplified textures” you were using.
+Q: Talking about the different instrumentations that you used through the years, I’m quite curious about the so-called “amplified textures” you were using.
 From what I understood it’s a set of electronics, but I’d really like to know what tools you were using.
 Did you use a computer or was it machines and pedals only?

 Q: You recently opened a new path with your Quartet, whose first release (composed of two massive renditions of Alice Coltrane and Ornette Coleman) was published October.
 Would you like to talk about the record and this new project of yours?

 A: I had a strong urge to acknowledge my jazz listening.
 I’ve never been in a group or come close to playing anything remotely resembling jazz or free jazz in the twenty years I’ve been performing.
 Yet, I’ve listened to jazz since I was sixteen years old.
 That was the beginning of my serious musical studies.
 I didn’t go to university, I went to Ronnie Scott’s for my education, beginning at seventeen.
 I was lucky enough to be of a certain age that still meant a lot of the greats were still alive and touring; Art Blakey, McCoy Tyner, Joe Henderson, Elvin Jones, Horace Silver, Jim Hall, George Coleman, Wayne Shorter, Ornette Coleman, Kenny Burrell, Dewey Redman, Mal Waldron, Dizzy Gillespie, Steve Lacy, Cecil Taylor and so many more, that’s just the tip of the iceberg.
 I’ve made no secret that the formation of the new Quartet is directly influenced by a group led by Albert Ayler on a piece called ‘For John Coltrane‘ from 1967.
-It featured Albert on alto, two double bassists, Alan Silva and Bill Folwell and Joel Friedman on cello.
+It featured Albert on alto, two double bassists, Alan Silva, and Bill Folwell and Joel Friedman on cello.
 I’ve listened closely to that piece for thirty years and it continues to captivate me.
 It was time to put myself into a completely different arena.
 I’d worked previously with Dom and Olie in other – none jazz – situations.
 The saxophone position was more complex and took a lot of consideration.
-Alan creates the perfect blend of jazz articulation spiced with a free improvisers sophistication and integrity of line.
+Alan creates the perfect blend of jazz articulation spiced with a free improvisers sophistication and integrity of the line.
 Our debut concert was recorded and became the release on Confront.
 The first notes you hear on the album were the first we’d made together, no rehearsal, just straight in.
 I’d suggested the Coltrane piece to Olie and he got the bass intro under his fingers, the rest of the arrangement fell into place as we played, such is the skill of these guys.
 I knew Alan had an attraction to Ornette’s ‘Lonely Woman‘ and we played it that night in celebration of his recent 85th birthday.
-Around the time of our second concert a few weeks later, Ornette had just passed away, so at Alan’s suggestion we played a version of ‘Sadness‘.
+Around the time of our second concert a few weeks later, Ornette had just passed away, so at Alan’s suggestion, we played a version of ‘Sadness‘.

 Q: So is this quartet here to stay?
 Do you have other releases planned?